Current Funding Opportunities

 The Kavli Institute for Neuroscience at the Yale School of Medicine is committed to fostering and supporting an inclusive and representative neuroscience research community.
 Diversity is vital to achieving excellence and innovation in scientific research.
 The Postdoctoral Fellowship for Academic Diversity seeks to support exceptional scholars who bring a diversity of perspectives, identities, and backgrounds to academic research, including those from groups that are historically underrepresented in the sciences.
 This Fellowship will support up to two years of postdoctoral research in the neurosciences at Yale University, including salary, benefits, and a research allowance.
 Postdoctoral fellows will join a nurturing community that promotes scientific excellence through mentorship, training, and professional development.

-The fellowship will support a competitive salary, starting at $55,000, and standard postdoctoral employee benefits for up to two years.
+The fellowship will support a salary starting at $55,000, and standard postdoctoral employee benefits for up to two years.
 An additional $20,000 allowance can support relevant research and travel expenses, including up to $3,000 toward relocation.

 - Candidates must be current residents of the United States.